Staff Background Checks UPPS No. 04.04.17

 a.
 Except as may be provided in this subsection, the requirements in Section 03.01 apply.

 b.
-If the background check for an individual selected for promotion or transfer to another division reveals a criminal history, Human Resources will notify and provide a copy of the background check results to both the gaining and losing divisional vice presidents.
-The gaining vice president will conduct an individualized assessment to determine if the proposed promotion or transfer may proceed.
+If the background check for an individual selected for promotion or transfer to another division reveals a criminal history, Human Resources will notify and provide a copy of the background check results to both the gaining and losing divisional vice presidents, or designees.
+The gaining vice president, or designee, will conduct an individualized assessment to determine if the proposed promotion or transfer may proceed.
 If the employee fails the individualized assessment, the vice president will notify the individual and Human Resources, and may move to fill the position vacancy in accordance with normal university employment policy.
 Human Resources will then notify the employee’s current vice president who will conduct an individualized assessment for the individual to determine the appropriate employment action for the individual.
-The employment actions are retention in the employee’s current position; termination of the employee’s employment; or transfer to another position in the division.
+The employment actions are retention in the employee’s current position, termination of the employee’s employment, or transfer to another position in the division.

 The individualized assessments by the divisional vice presidents should be completed within 10 calendar days.